Skip to Main Content

 BLAST (Basic Local Alignment Search Tool)

-To reference a specific BLAST search, include the type of BLAST search, the accession numbers of any database sequences used in the search, and cite the most recent publication for the relevant BLAST program.
+To reference a BLAST search, include the details of the search in the methods section, and cite the most recent publication for the relevant BLAST program.
 For searches using the NCBI Web BLAST interface (https://blast.ncbi.nlm.nih.gov/Blast.cgi) please use the following:

 In-text citation